openforcefield/open-forcefield-tools/README.md

 state. `phase` can be 'IsolatedMolecule' for simulation properties of individual molecules.  `liquid` and `gas` are other possible phases.
 ThermoML has additional phase descriptions which may be necessary as different systems are investigated (for example, unit cell size and symmetry group for solids).
 At some point, it may need to be turned into an object.

-The `Composition` object specifies the composition of the system, such as [0.4 mole fraction ethanol, 0.6 mole fraction water].
+The `Composition` class specifies the composition of the system, such as [0.4 mole fraction ethanol, 0.6 mole fraction water].

 We use the concept of a substance's `Composition` throughout, where we use a class rather than a specific list of molecule fractions or